Is Seattle Safe in 2023? (Honest Info From a Local)

 Seattle also has one of the highest rates of people experiencing homelessness compared to other cities in the United States.
 There is homelessness throughout the city, and while this doesn’t translate to criminal activities, certain travelers may feel uncomfortable in areas where this is most prevalent.
 These areas include Pioneer Square and parts of the International and University District.

 Most criminals don’t specifically target tourists, and the majority of tourists will find Seattle is not a dangerous city.
-Still, if you’re particularly worried, booking travel insurance with World Nomads is a good idea.
-They have policies to protect you in case of theft or assault.

 Common Scams in Seattle